-In order to earn an associate's degree from Lindsey Wilson College, students must successfully complete a minimum of 24 credit hours at the College and at least 50% of the credits required in a major or minor must be earned at the College.
+In order to earn an associate's degree from Lindsey Wilson College, students must successfully complete a minimum of 21 credit hours at the College, and at least 50% of the credits required in a major must be earned at the College.
 Hours transferred to the College during completion of a degree need prior approval of the Registrar's office.
-Programs have the right to require students to complete program assessments prior to graduation.
+Programs have the authority to require students to complete program assessments prior to graduation.